JoshuaHM-p4/OOP-movie-house-manager/README.md

 - Remove movies from a room's viewing list.
 - Check-in functionality to record movies scheduled for viewing in a room.
 - Check-out functionality to mark the viewing session as complete and clear the room's viewing list.
-- Prevents assigning the same movie to multiple rooms simultaneously.
 - Displays room usage logs with relevant details.

 ## Installation